seansissman/greenphire/README.md

 During the initial execution a file named `favorite_numbers.db` will be created.
 This file stores the history of the numbers entered as an SQLite database.
 To clear this history, simply delete the file.

 Configurations can be made in `greenphire_lottery.cfg`.
 Default configs are set for project requirements, but can be reconfigured for a different lottery.
-Note:  If changing the number of favorite numbers to be selected, you will also need to adjust the number of printing placeholders in the `Output` section.
+**Note**:  If changing the number of favorite numbers to be selected, you will also need to adjust the number of printing placeholders in the `Output` section.
+You should also change the file configured under the `SQL` section or delete the existing file.

 To Do / Additional Notes